Jade Grobler Flaunts Cleavage & Underboob In Scanty Bandeau Bikini While Posing Near A Waterfall

 Jade Grobler heated up her Instagram feed with a smoking-hot update on Monday, January 25, giving fans something to talk about.
 The South African bombshell flashed her incredibly toned figure in an outrageously tiny bikini that left little to the imagination as she enjoyed a nature-filled day.

 In the newest update, the social media star was standing near a waterfall.
-Aside from the pouring water, beautiful natural rock formations and lush greenery mostly comprised the background.
-Viewers didn’t pay so much attention to the scenery as they were busy checking out Jade’s fantastic physique.
+Aside from the pouring water, beautiful natural rock formations and lush greenery comprised the background.
+Viewers likely didn’t pay much attention to the scenery as they were busy checking out Jade’s fantastic physique.

 In the saucy snap, she posed by angling her body slightly sideways while occupying mostly one side of the frame.
 The babe raised her left hand to the back of her head, holding her hair in place.
-She let her right arm hang on her side as she looked straight into the camera with her head tilted to the side.
+She let her right arm hang at her side as she looked straight into the camera with her head tilted to the side.

-The Bang Energy elite wore a yellow two-piece swimsuit that showcased her killer curves.
-The bandeau top had a ruched look in the center, which gave more attention to her chest.
-Notably, the cups were fully-lined but cut so small that it failed to cover the entirety of her breasts, and it showcased a glimpse of her underboob.
-The neckline also gave a nice look at her decolletage, and the snug fit made her cleavage look prominent.
+The Bang Energy elite wore a yellow and black two-piece swimsuit which showcased her killer curves.
+The bandeau top had a gathered detail in the center, drawing more attention to her chest.
+The skimpy top revealed a good amount of underboob as well as her décolletage and cleavage.
 The strapless design helped accentuate her shoulders and lean arms.

-She sported black bottoms that were just as scanty.
-The waistband consisted of double straps that clung to her waist, highlighting her curvy hips.
-The high leg cuts highlighted her lean thighs, and the low-cut waistline exposed plenty of skin.
+She sported black bottoms which were just as scanty.
+The waistband consisted of double straps which clung to her curves and highlighted her shapely hips.
+The high leg cuts accentuated her lean thighs, and the low front exposed plenty of skin.
 Several fans gushed over her flat tummy and abs.

-Jade’s blond locks were down and wet from swimming.
+Jade’s blond locks were down and wet, apparently from swimming.
 She let the long strands fall over her shoulder and down her back.
-Apart from her belly button ring, she was also wearing a bracelet.
+Apart from her navel piercing, she was also wearing a bracelet.

 According to the geotag, she was at the Buderim Waterfalls in Queensland.
 Jade added a tag for the independent, online travel magazine, Untamed Roamer, in the photo.